 Cat eyes are extremely sensitive compared to a human’s eyes.
-However, kitties don’t need to blink in order to lubricate their sensitive eyes with tears, unlike people.
+However, unlike people, kitties don’t need to blink to lubricate their sensitive eyes with tears.

 How Can Cats See In The Dark?

-Not only that, but they are also among the many living organisms which have tapetum lucidum.
+Not only that, but they are also among the many living creatures which have tapetum lucidum.

-Tapetum lucidum is a special extra layer behind the kitty’s retina which reflects the light passing through the retina back towards the eye.
+Tapetum lucidum is a special extra layer behind the kitty’s retina.
+This layer reflects the light passing through the retina back towards the eye.
 As a result, it increases the light levels in the rod cells.

 Can Cats See Colors Or Only In Black And White?

-It’s a popular but inaccurate theory that cats are completely color blind and can see the world around them only in black, white, and grey hues.
+It’s a popular but inaccurate theory that cats are completely color blind and can see the world around them only in black, white, and gray hues.

 Yes, cats can see colors.

-The human eye has three kinds of cones for the three basic colors – red, green and blue.
+The human eye has three types of cones for the three basic colors – red, green, and blue.
 Felines also have cone cells and can distinguish one color from another.

-However, a cat’s eye doesn’t perceive colors like a human’s eye.
+However, your cat’s eye doesn’t perceive colors like our human eye.

-Of course, your pet won’t care about the color of your shirt or the color of its favorite toy.
+Of course, your cat won’t care about the color of your shirt or the color of its favorite toy.
 Color perception isn’t as important to your precious pet as it is to you.
-A cat’s heightened eyesight is determined by degrees of vision range and depth, not by the partially color-blind scenery in its surroundings.

-Regardless of this fact, your kitty’s slit-like pupils allow it not only to see without the aid of a pair of night vision goggles, but also to control the flow of light during daytime so that bright lights won’t blind it.
+Also, your kitty’s slit-like pupils allow it not only to see without the aid of a pair of night-vision goggles but also to control the flow of light during the daytime so that bright lights won’t blind it.

 One final tidbit.
 Not all members of the cat family have slit-like pupils.
 Big cats such as lions and tigers have round ones like humans.